 "Sec.
 3. The officers of the town shall consist of a mayor and five commissioners, and they shall be elected to four-year terms by the qualified voters of the entire town, except as provided otherwise in this section.
-In-2001, and quadrennially thereafter, a mayor shall be elected to a four-year term.
+In 2001, and quadrennially thereafter, a mayor shall be elected to a four-year term.
 In 2001, for the position of commissioner, the two persons receiving the highest numbers of votes shall be elected to four-year terms and the three persons receiving the next highest numbers of votes shall be elected to two-year terms.
-2015, the Mayor shall be elected to serve a term of five years, but the Mayor's successors shall serve four-year terms.
+The Mayor whose term expires in 2017 shall continue to serve until 2018.
+In 2018, and quadrennially thereafter, the Mayor shall be elected for a term of four years.
 In 2015, three commissioners shall be elected for five-year terms, and the two commissioners whose terms expire in 2017 shall continue to serve until 2018.
+In 2018, three persons shall be elected to four-year terms.
 In 2003,2020, and quadrennially thereafter, three persons shall be elected to four-year terms.
 In 2005,2018, and quadrennially thereafter, two persons shall be elected to four-year terms."